fanw86/TransitGPT/prompts/generated_prompt.md

 4. Include explanatory comments in the code.
 Specify the output format in a comment (e.g., DataFrame, Series, list, integer, string).
 5. Store the result in a `result` dictionary with keys: `answer`, `additional_info`, and `map`/`plot` (optional) if applicable where `answer` is the main result, `additional_info` provides context and other info to the answer, and `map`/`plot` contains the generated map or plot which are map or figure objects.
 6. Handle potential errors and missing data in the GTFS feed.
-7. Optimize performance for large datasets when relevant.
-There is a timout of 300 seconds for the code execution.
+7. Optimize code for performance as there is timeout of 300 seconds for the code execution.
-8. Validate GTFS data integrity and consistency as needed.
+8. Prefer using numpy and pandas operations that vectorize the operations over using python loops.
-9. Use only fields from the GTFS Static Specification and provided feed sample.
+9. Validate GTFS data integrity and consistency before the main processing.
-10. For specific attributes, use example identifiers (e.g., `route_id`, `stop_id`) from sample data.
+10. Use only fields from the GTFS Static Specification and provided feed sample.
-11. Set figure dimensions to 800x600 pixels with 300 DPI.
+11. For specific attributes, use example identifiers (e.g., `route_id`, `stop_id`) from sample data.
-12. Prefer GeoPandas GeoDataFrame `explore()` method for spatial visualization instead of folium.
+12. Set figure dimensions to 800x600 pixels with 300 DPI.
 13. For distance calculations, use `geodesic` from geopy.distance and transform to appropriate units.
 All coordinates are in `EPSG:4326` CRS.
 14. Create interactive maps with markers, popups, and relevant info.
 15. Always use `CartoDB Positron` for base map tiles.
 The `map` key should be a folium.Map, folium.Figure, or branca.element.Figure object.